Valhalex/Woz_C-_FP/README.md

 # Woz_C-_FP
-for our final project we created a tax calculator reading in CSV files This project entirely uses C#.
+for our final project we created a tax calculator reading in CSV files This project entirely uses C#, .NET, and LINQ.

 # Before you run it